jcorrado76/Head-First-Design-Patterns-with-Python/chapter_1_strategy_pattern_and_introduction/main_lesson_duck_example/notes.md

 So we'll create a new class for each variation of the `fly` behavior, and a new class for each variation of the `quack` behavior.

 What about creating a single class for the `fly` behavior, and a single class for the `quack` behavior, and just putting all variations as different methods inside those classes?

 Pros:

 * all your methods are centralized, and encapsulated in the same class - easier to track down and change functionality
 * you don't need to manage multiple classes

 Cons:

 * you want to be able to call the same method in each new derived duck class.
 You don't want to call different identifiers `FlyWithWings()`, `FlyNoWay` in your derived classes (remember, these are supposed to implement the _same_ feature/functionality).
 You want to just call something like `fly()` in all your derived classes (consistent API - easier to use, and your duck classes don't need to know anything about the implementation details for their own behaviors).
 * each new derived duck class now has a whole bunch of methods exposed to it that provide redundant functionality and won't ever be used (this isn't important for our trivial example of ducks, but what if the feature we're trying to refactor is something sensitive, like loading proprietary data from different sources?
-You don't want that data to just be exposed to every derived instance)
+You don't want that data to just be exposed to every derived instance where it won't be needed)

 To solve this, let's apply another design principle:
 *Program to an interface, not an implementation*

 Use an interface to represent each behavior:
 * `FlyBehavior`
 * `QuackBehavior`